nakednous/nakednous.github.io/source/projects/bias/index.markdown

 # Introduction

 **BIAS**, (**B**)ogus-(**I**)nput (**A**)ction-(**S**)elector package.
-A package defining an interface between application event input data (including but not limited to hardware input) and user-defined actions based on that input.
+A package defining an interface between application event input data (including but not limited to hardware input) and user-defined actions.
 The idea being that various sorts of input data, mainly that gathered from an user-interaction (e.g., a mouse button being pressed and dragged), may be modeled and reduced into high-level events.
 Those "bogus" events are then taken as input to implement user-defined actions on application objects (e.g., push that button or select that geometry on the screen